tuanvvu/Air_quality_trend_analysis/README.md

-# Air_Quality_Trend_Analysis
-## Assessing the impact of Clean Air Action Plan on Air Quality Trends in Beijing Megacity using a machine learning technique
+## Air Quality Trend: Identification of the role of anthropogenic emissions and meteorology on Air Quality Trends using random forest algorithms